Menu Close

 TUNING FORK TESTS

-Selection of Tuning fork: Tuning forks of varying frequencies such as 128, 256, 512, 1024, 2048 and 4096 hertz are available in the market.
-In clinical practice, tuning fork of 512 Hz is considered ideal (Optimum decay time and produce minimal overtones).
-Shorter frequency forks are not preferred as they give a sense of bone vibration, while higher frequency forks are not preferred due to their shorter decay time.
+Selection of Tuning fork: The selection of an appropriate tuning fork is crucial, with frequencies such as 128, 256, 512, 1024, 2048 and 4096 hertz are available.
+In clinical practice, a tuning fork of 512 Hz is preferred due to its optimal decay time and minimal overtones, making it ideal for accurate testing.
+Lower frequency forks tend to produce sense of bone vibrations, while higher frequencies have shorter decay times, which can affect test results.

-To test air conduction (AC), a vibrating fork is placed vertically in line with the meatus, about 2 cm away from the opening of the external auditory canal.
-The sound waves are transmitted through the tympanic membrane, middle ear and ossicles to the inner ear.
-Thus, by the air conduction test, the function of both the conducting mechanism and the cochlea are tested.
-Normally, hearing through air conduction is louder and heard twice as long as through the bone conduction route.
+• Air Conduction (AC) Test: The vibrating tuning fork is placed vertically about 2 cm from the external auditory canal.
+Sound waves travel through the tympanic membrane, middle ear, and ossicles to the inner ear, allowing evaluation of both the conducting mechanism and cochlear function.
+Typically, sound heard through air conduction is louder and lasts longer than through bone conduction.

-To test bone conduction (BC), the footplate of the vibrating tuning fork is placed firmly on the mastoid bone.
-The cochlea is stimulated directly by vibrations conducted through the skull bones.
-Thus, BC is a measure of the cochlear function only.
+• Bone Conduction (BC) Test: The footplate of the vibrating tuning fork is placed on the mastoid bone.
+This method stimulates the cochlea directly through vibrations transmitted via the skull bones, measuring cochlear function alone.

 Assessment of hearing - Hearing tests